 ...is the ability to support successful communication and collaboration among people from different cultural contexts and backgrounds.
-The youth worker has to address and deal with attitudes and behaviours behind this intercultural competence in [international] training and youth work.
-He/she approaches 'culture' from an identity perspective and understands ambiguity, human rights, self-confidence, acceptance versus own limits, and how geopolitical conflicts influence one's understanding of these aspects.
+The youth worker has to address and deal with attitudes and behaviours behind this intercultural competence in [international] training and youth work and tackles underlying values.
+The youth worker approaches 'culture' from an identity perspective and understands ambiguity, human rights, solidarity, self-confidence, acceptance versus own limits, and how geopolitical conflicts influence one's understanding of these aspects.
 The youth worker takes these intercultural dimensions into account in their work.
+In the digital environment, this area means to also pay particular attention to the issue of representations when producing and using media.